 USF Health offers an extensive network of additional specialists that may be consulted in your care when needed, including Neurology, Neurosurgery, Neuropsychology, Psychiatry, Neuro-Ophthalmology, ENT/Audiology, Physical Therapy and Cognitive Therapy.
 We welcome the opportunity to guide you through the process of recovering from a concussion and providing you the care and expertise needed.

 Our services include:

-The registration process at either location may take up to 30 minutes so please allow time for this in planning your visit with us.
+Upon arrival to the clinic, the registration process may take up to 15 minutes so please allow time for this in planning your visit with us.

-Finally, please note that because we offer an integrated, multidisciplinary system of care, it is possible that during your visit you may be seen by one or more practitioners in addition to your physician.
-Therefore, we like to inform all patients that visits may take between 90 minutes and two hours.
+Please note that because we offer an integrated, multidisciplinary system of care, it is possible that during your visit you may be seen by one or more practitioners in addition to your physician.
+Visits may take between 90 minutes and two hours.